 There are 2 joints at which the ligaments may be loose, leading to cervical instability:

-Cervical instability is also known as:
+Cervical instability is related to:

 Cervical Instability Symptoms